holochain/docs-pages/src/nix.md

 nix-shell <path_or_url_to_nix_config_file>
 ```

 will configure the environment and enter the newly created shell for you.
+On the initial run, and any time a component has been updated, it will take some time to download and build.
+It gets much faster on subsequent runs.

-### The 'blessed' release --- always up-to-date with stable tools
+### The 'blessed' release---always up-to-date with stable tools

 Holochain development is moving fast, so we regularly make breaking changes, introduce testing and debugging plumbing, and discover bugs.
 If you want a reasonably stable environment, stick with the blessed releases.
 They've gone through automated and manual testing and are considered ready for day-to-day use (though with a level of stability that you can expect from an alpha release).